 Onions contain N-propyl disulphide which causes anemia and, thereby, jaundice (yellow discolouration in lips and eyelids, as well as skin in light-skinned cats).
-A toxic dose for the average cat would be a couple slices, so watch those onions!
+Onions cause the breakdown of red blood cells in cats, and as these are the cells that carry oxygen around the body, it can cause weakness and shortness of breath.
+A toxic dose for the average cat can be just a few slices.
+No onions whatsoever, whether fresh, dried, or powdered.

 3. Uncooked potatoes & tomatoes